asmaier/mostly-harmless/mostly-harmless.md

 The statistical behaviour of these point particles defines quantities like density, temperature, pressure and average velocity for each fluid element.
-In this sense an fluid can be represented by a number of contiuous fields (density, velocity, pressure, temperature,\...) which defines at every point a certain statistical quantity of a bunch of fluid molecules.
+In this sense an fluid can be represented by a number of contiuous fields (density, velocity, pressure, temperature,...) which defines at every point a certain statistical quantity of a bunch of fluid molecules.